sharonstone1/sharonstone1/README.md

 [![Website Badge](https://img.shields.io/badge/-Website-c14438?style=flat&logo=Google-Chrome&logoColor=white&link=https://www.linkedin.com/in/marthe-coubard-44390a54/)](https://www.linkedin.com/in/marthe-coubard-44390a54/)
 [![Github](https://img.shields.io/github/followers/sharonstone1?label=Follow&style=social)](https://github.com/sharonstone1)

 I am currently working as an Associate Lecturer at ARU Cambridge.
-I graduated from ARU with a Master's degree in Information, Communication, and Technology in 2021.
+I graduated from ARU (Anglia Ruskin University Cambridge -UK) with a Master's degree in Information, Communication, and Technology in 2021.

 I am passionate about web development, engineering, and artificial intelligence.
+I enjoy coding and reading about programming languages.
+I am self-taught in many programming languages.
+But I am perfectly comforatble with Javascript language.
+I am working to improve my full stack skills in web development and late improve also my data analyst because I graduated in Data Anlyst in 2014 in France( Montpellier University).
-I am working on my research project in artificial intelligence.

-I am currently looking for financial support for my PhD research.
+I am currently working on my research project in artificial intelligence and looking for financial support for my PhD research.
 I wish to work as a Lecturer after I get my PhD.
-I enjoy coding and reading about programming languages.

-The programming languages I am skilled in include Python, Java, JavaScript, and PHP.

-I am self-taught in :
+But I am also opening to work with any industry company.
+As lecture It is good to get an stepping stone that will help new generation on their future career.

+As Junior developer, I earnt skills in HTML, SAAS, CSS, JAVASCRIPT AND REACT.js.
+After my three months experience with VoiceHost at Norwich, I earnt skills in Java, MySQL, Node.js, Advance Reacts features and sourcetree.

+In 2024 as an Associate Lecturer, I earnt skills in Python, Machine Learning, Artificial Intelligence, Pandas, Numpy, Matplotlib, Scikit Learn, TensorFlow, Pytorch etc.

+I am always open to learn new languages and skills because I love the process of acquiring knowledge.
+I also enjoy sharing what I know with anyone eager to learn.

+On my GitHub account, you will find some public repositories where I share my knowledge.
+Please feel free to correct or contribute to any of my projects where you see room for improvement.

+Here my self-taught technologies tools:

 ```
 - Node.js
 - React.js
+- React Native
+- Java
+- Python
 - SQL
 - MySQL
 - Django